-From reflection to emotion
+From reflection to emotions

-The installation at Dia Beacon, entitled Bass, consists of an environment composed of structural elements between sound and light.
-The spatial work is composed of 60 ceiling-mounted light boxes, which emit a changing spectrum of colored light, and three stacks of loudspeakers, which broadcast low-pitched sounds.
+The installation at the Dia Beacon, entitled bassThe installation consists of an environment composed of structural elements that play between sound and light.
+The spatial artwork comprises 60 light boxes, installed on the ceiling, which emit a changing spectrum of colored lights, and three stacks of speakers that diffuse low-frequency sounds.
 Simultaneously, the light changes color and floods the space, while the sound composition reverberates across all surfaces.

-This sensory experience builds on Steve McQueen's ongoing formal research into sound, light and color, while adopting abstraction as a "method of transmitting the unspeakable". " I want to place the audience in a situation where they become extremely sensitive to themselves, their bodies and their breathing," he stresses.
+This sensory experience draws on Steve McQueen’s ongoing formal research into sound, light and color, while embracing abstraction as a “method of conveying the unspeakable”.
+"I want to place the audience in a situation where everyone becomes extremely sensitive to themselves, their body, and their breathing.", he emphasizes.

-Stories from the African Diaspora
+Stories of the African diaspora

-"Steve McQueen": Bass
+"Steve McQueen": bass

 Dia Beacon